AdobeDocs/commerce-operations.en/help/install/advanced.md

 *  Install Magento in a different database instance.

- {:.bs-callout-info}
+>[!NOTE]
+>
-By default, the installer does not overwrite the Magento database if you install the Magento software in the same database instance.
+>By default, the installer does not overwrite the Magento database if you install the Magento software in the same database instance.
 You can use the optional `cleanup-database` parameter to change this behavior.

 See also [Update, reinstall, uninstall]({{ page.baseurl }}/install-gde/install/cli/install-cli-uninstall.html).